Silesian language: Vowels

+Consonants

 Writing system

 There have been a number of attempts at codifying the language spoken by Slavophones in Silesia.
 Probably the most well-known was undertaken by Óndra Łysohorsky when codifying the Lachian dialects in creating the Lachian literary language in the early 20th century.

 Ślabikŏrzowy szrajbōnek is the relatively new alphabet created by the Pro Loquela Silesiana organization to reflect the sounds of all Silesian dialects.
 It was approved by Silesian organizations affiliated in Rada Górnośląska.
-Ubuntu translation is in this alphabet as is the Silesian Wikipedia.
+Ubuntu translation is in this alphabet as is some of the Silesian Wikipedia, although some of it is in Steuer's alphabet.
 It is used in a few books, including the Silesian alphabet book.